 Looking for a Patentability Expert?

 Do you need to know if your invention or idea is patentable?
 Our patentability expert can help you find out.
 For an invention to be patentable it must meet these four requirements: 1. patent eligible subject matter, 2. useful, 3. novel, and 4. non-obvious.
-Our patentability report and patent application expert (patent agent) does all of our patentability searching, analysis, and reports.
+Our patentability report and patent application expert (patent practitioner) does all of our patentability searching, analysis, and reports.
 You can be assured your invention is confidential with us.
 Carson Patents® does not outsource any patent searching, patentability studies, or reports.
 Hire our patentability expert for help with all of the steps to patent for your invention or idea with a utility patent or a design patent application.

 What does “Patentability” mean?

 Patentability is a combination of two expert evaluations to address all four patentability requirements: 1. patent eligible subject matter, 2. useful, 3. novel, and 4. non-obvious.
 Our patentability expert can you help make these determinations.

 The first evaluation is a determination whether, or not, an idea or invention is patent eligible subject matter.
 Patents can be obtained for a process, a machine, a manufacture, or composition of matter.
 In the US, there are four categories of patent eligible subject matter: